 The age and neighbourhood prioritization strategy is intended to guide the mass distribution of COVID-19 vaccines to the general population.
 The prioritization strategy needs to be combined with efforts to promote equitable administration of COVID-19 vaccines.
 This includes partnering with trusted community organizations and leaders to promote vaccine awareness and uptake.
 Simple registration procedures are essential, including options that do not require the internet or digital platforms, such as phone-based or in-person registration.
 Registration also needs to be accessible to those with limited English or French language proficiency, poor literacy, and those with cognitive or sensory impairments.
 Additional options that do not require pre-registration or government-issued identification are important.
 Vaccination centres should be located in local community centers, schools, houses of worship, or other highly frequented and trusted sites in the community.
 Centres should be accessible and located near public transportation.
 Hours of operation should extend beyond standard business hours.
-Mobile outreach options are required for individuals who cannot access vaccination centres due to mobility, transportation or other barriers.^{3-6}
+Mobile outreach options are required for individuals who cannot access vaccination centres due to mobility, transportation or other barriers.3-6

-Importantly, the suggested mass distribution strategy would not interfere with the ongoing vaccination of any specific high-risk population, including residents, staff and caregivers in congregate care settings; frontline healthcare workers; adults in First Nations, Métis, and Inuit populations; adult chronic home care recipients; and people aged 80 years or older irrespective of their neighbourhood of residence.
+Importantly, the suggested mass distribution strategy would not interfere with the ongoing vaccination of any specific high-risk population prioritized for initial receipt of COVID-19 vaccines, including residents, staff and caregivers in congregate care settings; frontline healthcare workers; adults in First Nations, Métis, and Inuit populations; adult chronic home care recipients; and people aged 80 years or older irrespective of their neighbourhood of residence.

-The strategy will also not interfere with the planned vaccination of high-risk essential workers in non-healthcare settings, including first responders, teachers and other education staff and the food processing industry.
+The strategy will also not interfere with Ontario's planned vaccination of high-risk populations prioritized for subsequent receipt of COVID-19 vaccines, including people who live and work in high-risk congregate settings (e.g., shelters, community living), individuals with high-risk chronic conditions and their caregivers, other specific populations and communities beyond those identified in this strategy facing barriers related to the social determinants of health who are at greater risk of COVID-19, and frontline essential workers, including first responders, teachers and other education staff and the food processing industry.
 Age cut-offs could be used for the prioritization of high-risk essential workers who have similar risk of exposure to residents of high incidence neighbourhoods, regardless of their neighbourhood of residence, but based on their place of work (Figure 6).

-Differences between a mass vaccine distribution strategy that prioritizes people based on both their age and neighbourhood of residence and a strategy based on age alone will become larger in the context of vaccine scarcity, with increasing duration of the vaccine rollout beyond May 31, 2021, if the daily incidence of SARS-CoV-2 cases increases, if vaccination also protects against asymptomatic infection and transmission,14 and if an age-based strategy is inequitable, resulting in higher vaccination rates in wealthier neighbourhoods, as currently observed in the United States.^{3,4}
+Differences between a mass vaccine distribution strategy that prioritizes people based on both their age and neighbourhood of residence and a strategy based on age alone will become larger in the context of vaccine scarcity, with increasing duration of the vaccine rollout beyond May 31, 2021, if the daily incidence of SARS-CoV-2 cases increases, if vaccination also protects against asymptomatic infection and transmission, and if an age-based strategy is inequitable, resulting in higher vaccination rates in wealthier neighbourhoods, as currently observed in the United States.